 Deemed Lifetime of Efficient Equipment

 The assumed lifetime of the measure is 12 years.
+Analysis period is the same as the lifetime.

 Deemed Measure Cost

-The incremental cost
+The incremental cost is the difference in cost between a baseline and an ENERGY STAR qualified unit.
+Please see the table below for cost assumptions used: